LukeShu/Signal-LTS/README.md

 merging new versions of Signal, you can be reasonably confident that I won't lag behind so much that things stop working.

+## User-visible differences from the standard version of Signal

+Features:

+ - SMS/MMS support isn't going away.

+Bug fixes:

+ - Fix a bug where certain MMS senders can crash Signal.

+ - Non-UTF-8 locales now work correctly.
+Or at least the tests pass for non-UTF-8 locales.

 ## Switching from the standard version of Signal

 1. Install the F-Droid app store from f-droid.org